Delissea rhytidosperma

 A treelet (small tree) species (up to 4.5 meters or 15 ft), rarely branching, and having a palm-like appearance.

+The leaf blade is widest below the middle (toward the base).
+The teeth on the leaf margins are large and coarse.
 It tends to have longer leaf petioles (leaf stalks) and dark green to reddish (sometimes very red), narrower leaves than D. rhytidosperma.
-The leaves have short internodes that form a dense apical rosette (a cluster at the top).
-D. kauaiensis generally has no leaves along the stems, especially as it matures.
+The leaves have short internodes that form a dense apical rosette (a cluster at the top) and generally have no leaves along the stems, especially as it matures.

 Flower Structure: